Variants of SARS-CoV-2: Notable missense mutations

 There have been a number of missense mutations observed of SARS-CoV-2.

 del 69-70

 The name of the mutation, del 69-70, or 69-70 del, or other similar notations, refers to the deletion of amino acid at position 69 to 70.
 The mutation is found in the Alpha variant, and could lead to "spike gene target failure" and result in false negative result in PCR virus test.

 RSYLTPGD246-253N

 Otherwise referred to as del 246-252, or other various similar expression, refer to the deletion of amino acid from the position of 246 to 252, in the N-terminal domain of spike protein, accompanied with a replacement of the aspartic acid (D) at the position 253 for asparagine (N).

-The 7 amino acid deletion mutation is currently described as unique in the Lambda variant, and have been attributed to as one of the cause of the strain's increased capability to escape from neutralizing antibodies according to preprint paper.
+The 7 amino acid deletion mutation is currently (September 2021) described as unique in the Lambda variant, and have been attributed to as one of the cause of the strain's increased capability to escape from neutralizing antibodies according to preprint paper.

+R346T

+The name of the mutation, R346T, refers to an exchange where the arginine (R) is replaced by threonine (T) at position 346.

+This mutation has been observed to increase ACE2 binding affinity and increase antibody resistance.
+In cell culture assays, R346T appeared to enhance more efficient engagement with the ACE2 receptor by ~1.5-fold, which modestly increased viral infectivity.
+This mutation has showed up in an increasing number of Omicron and JN.1 sublineages, demonstrating an example of convergent evolution.